MN3104 - Orientation for Success in Higher Education (2023/24)

 |Running in 2023/24(Please note that module timeslots are subject to change)

 This module introduces students to how universities work and how they can be successful in their studies.
 It provides an overview of the opportunities and challenges at university.
 The module is designed to provide students with the main elements of the learning process.
 An important distinction is that students enter university to learn, not to be taught, and this module is designed to provide students with guidance in the learning process.
-It introduces the concept of the learning cycle and learning styles.
-It provides students with an overview of how memory to store information as well as enabling recall of previously encountered information, so that students can build on it and re-store it as new information.
+It introduces study techniques addressing time management, academic reading and writing, note making, academic integrity, etc.

 The module aims to: